 Pornography is never okay when two people are in a committed relationship and addiction is involved.
 I teach healthy boundaries around pornography in the Love Over Boundaries program.

-Now, let’s get to our question from our brave sister in the Secret Facebook Group:
+Now, let’s get to our question from our a brave sister in our program:

 (Privacy is our biggest priority.
-We will never share names in our group.)
+We will never share names.)

 “I just found out my husband is a porn addict.
 He attends church and says he’s a Christian.
 He’s apologized to me, but I feel so weak and angry.
 I just want to hide.”

 Can you relate to some of this?